 Depending on your own situation (age, marital status, etc.) you and your dependents (if any) may have several options:

 - Any retiree or dependent may purchase short-term continuation of Middlebury’s plans, through COBRA, by paying the full (unsubsidized) premium cost.
-Our COBRA administrator, Business Plans Inc. will mail you a package with full details approximately two weeks post-retirement.
+Our COBRA administrator, Navia Benefits, will mail you a package with full details.
 Please note that individuals such as those age 65 or older who qualify for Medicare must enroll for Medicare coverage as well as COBRA.

 For Retirees and Dependents 65 or Older